taneliang/concurrent-demo/README.md

 1. In the react folder, run `yarn build react-dom/index,react/index,react-cache,scheduler --type=NODE_DEV`.
 The resulting files will be in build/node_modules.
 1. `cd` back to this project (or `cd` in in another terminal window/tab/pane)
-1. Run `npx nodemon -w ../react/build/node_modules -x 'npx cross-env SKIP_PREFLIGHT_CHECK=true BROWSER=none yarn start`.
+1. Run `npx nodemon -w ../react/build/node_modules -x 'npx cross-env SKIP_PREFLIGHT_CHECK=true BROWSER=none yarn start'`.
 This will watch React's build folder for changes, copy its built code over and restart the app.
 1. `cd` back to the react folder (or go back to the other window/tab/pane), and run `yarn build react-dom/index,react/index,react-cache,scheduler --type=NODE_DEV --watch`.
 This will watch the React code for changes and